Can Broadcast be Personal? Exploring New Ways to Connect with Others

 I felt inspired by Bill.
 Here’s what I tweeted at the time.

-Now this may be simply because my memory is declining with the passage of time—though I suspect that you may have had a similar experience.
+Now this may be simply because my memory is declining with time—though I suspect that you may have had a similar experience.
 But I don’t think my dying brain cells are to blame.

-As a counter-example, I still have vivid memories of workshops I attended over ten years ago.
+As a counter-example, I still vividly remember the workshops I attended over ten years ago.

 Why do I remember what happened at those workshops but not what Bill said?
 We’ll get to that shortly, but first….